4 Rules to follow Before Carving into Sand Molds:

 Wisconsin.....Drawn Backwards of course !!
 Remember to do your design in reverse if you want to see your final iron casting to read "correctly". (*this is subjective of course!*)

-Tip 3 : Now that you have your idea's drawn out, you’re ready to carve into your sand!
-This is no small feat, so don’t rush this process.
+Tip 3 : Layer it up!: With our idea drawn out on the mold, you’re ready to carve into your sand.
+If you want LAYERS in your design, start with the layer that you want to be the tallest, ie: DEEPEST or THICKEST, in your casting.
+This will help you set the limit of how deep to go, and then you work backwards from there.
 Remember that everything you scratch away in the sand will fill back in with metal.
-This is called a "reductive process", meaning you are taking material away in order to create the final form.
+This is called a "reductive process", meaning you are taking material away in order to create the substance of your final form.

-Common tools to use for carving into your sand block are:
+Common tools to use for carving into your sand mold:

 • Long metal nails~ The favorite here.
 The flat head side is great for broad strokes of sand removal, while the point is great for details.